command-tab/awesome-n64-development/README.md

 ## Emulators

+### Actively Maintained

 * [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) Nintendo 64 emulator for Windows, Linux, and Mac.
 While currently not fast enough to play games at full speed, it aims for perfect emulation by emulating the hardware inside of the console down to the register-transfer level.
-* [cor64](https://github.com/bryanperris/cor64) - An in-progress Nintendo 64 emulator written in C#
-* [r64emu](https://github.com/rasky/r64emu) - An in-progress Nintendo 64 emulator written in Rust
+Widely used to test ROMs in lieu of or before using real hardware.
 * [Project64](https://www.pj64-emu.com) ([GitHub](https://github.com/project64/project64)) ([with Debugger](http://shygoo.net/pj64d/)) - An open source Nintendo 64 emulator for Windows and Android
-* [1964](http://1964emu.emulation64.com) - An open-source Nintendo 64 emulator for Windows.
-No longer maintained.
+* [Sixtyforce](https://sixtyforce.com) - A closed-source Nintendo 64 emulator for Mac
-* [mupen64](http://mupen64.emulation64.com) - An open-source, multi-platform Nintendo 64 emulator.
-No longer maintained.
 * [mupen64plus](https://mupen64plus.org) ([GitHub](https://github.com/mupen64plus)) - A more recently updated fork of mupen64 for Linux, Mac OSX, FreeBSD, and Windows
 * [Mupen64+ Reverser Edition](https://www.retroreversing.com/mupen64RE) - A fork of the Mupen64+ Nintendo 64 emulator tailored for reverse engineering

+### Works In Progress

+* [cor64](https://github.com/bryanperris/cor64) - An in-progress Nintendo 64 emulator written in C#
+* [r64emu](https://github.com/rasky/r64emu) - An in-progress Nintendo 64 emulator written in Rust

+### Unmaintained

+* [1964](http://1964emu.emulation64.com) - An open-source Nintendo 64 emulator for Windows
+* [mupen64](http://mupen64.emulation64.com) - An open-source, multi-platform Nintendo 64 emulator
 * [Wii64](https://wiibrew.org/wiki/Wii64) - A port of mupen64 for Nintendo Wii and Gamecube.
-No longer maintained.
 * [Mupen64-360](https://gbatemp.net/download/mupen64-360_v0-993_beta2.34126) - A port of Wii64 (and thus mupen64) to the Xbox 360.
 No longer maintained.
 * Project Unreality - An early Nintendo 64 emulator for Windows.
-No longer maintained.
 * [Nemu64](http://www.emulation64.com/files/info/202/nemu64.html/) - A closed-source Nintendo 64 emulator for Windows.
-No longer maintained.
 * [UltraHLE](https://en.wikipedia.org/wiki/UltraHLE) - An early Nintendo 64 emulator for Windows.
-Though closed-source, [the source leaked in 2002](https://web.archive.org/web/20020812020546/http://www.emulation64.com/freeflow-page.html).
-No longer maintained.
+Though closed-source, [the source leaked in 2002](https://web.archive.org/web/20020812020546/http://www.emulation64.com/freeflow-page.html)
 * [Not64](https://github.com/extremscorner/not64) - A fork of Wii64
-* [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - A Nintendo 64 emulator for the original Xbox which includes ports of 1964, Project64, and UHLE.
-No longer maintained.
+* [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - A Nintendo 64 emulator for the original Xbox which includes ports of 1964, Project64, and UHLE
-* [Sixtyforce](https://sixtyforce.com) - A closed-source Nintendo 64 emulator for Mac
-* [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source Nintendo 64 emulator.
-No longer maintained.
+* [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source Nintendo 64 emulator

 ## Development Hardware